 Before You Begin

 Before you do any cleaning, turn off your laptop and, if needed, unplug it.
+If you have a laptop with a removable battery, take that out, too.
 Electrical current and liquids don't mix well.

 - Dishwashing liquid